 In New Zealand we have the luxury of being surrounded by a beautiful ocean filled with many treasures.
 Unfortunately, many of these hidden gems often they never make it to the dinner table.
-With our common-folk largely focused popular fillets such as Snapper, Tarakihi, Kahawai and other classics.
-The team a Freshcatch want to share some of our favourite species that are often forgotten, and unfairly so!
-Because each and every one of them is bloody delicious in their own right.
+With our common-folk largely focused popular species such as Snapper, Tarakihi, Kahawai and other classics, the team a Freshcatch want to share some of our favourite species that are often unfairly forgotten!
+Each and every one of them is bloody delicious in their own right.

 Is another fish that is hard to get excited about based on its appearance.
 But again, this fish is a beauty!
 Monkfish has a terrific firm texture that also takes on big flavours.
 It’s the perfect fish to pan roast and works well in wet cooking situations like in a curry or seafood stew.
-Not only that but its firm flesh makes it an awesome addition to a kebab.
-The monkfish is definitely not one species to sleep on!
+Not only that, but it’s firm flesh makes it an awesome addition to a kebab.

 3: Blue Warehou:

 We believe this fish should be the go-to for fish and chips!
 This is because it’s perfect when crumbled in panko breadcrumbs and shallow-fried.
 The Blue Warehou is another special fish that is hugely underrated considering its tasty versatility in the kitchen.
 On a side note, the Blue Warehou has relatively high oil content, so it can dry out if you overcook it.
 But this also demonstrates why it makes a case as a wonderful candidate for smoking!